 What Are the Differences Between a W-2 Employee or an Independent Contractor?
 Here’s What to Know

-Depending on your job, your employer will classify you as an employee or independent contractor.
+Depending on your job, the company you work for will classify you as an employee or independent contractor.
 There are several key differences between W-2 employees and independent contractors, also known as 1099-MISC workers.
 For example:

 Tax form requirements

-Each of these options have different forms you’ll need to fill during tax season: a W-2 or a 1099-MISC.
-Knowing the key differences between a W-2 employee and an independent contractor will make filing your taxes simpler.
-Basically, the easiest differentiator between the two types of workers is who is legally responsible for withholding and paying required taxes.
+Employees and independent contractors have different forms that are used when filing taxes: a W-2 or a 1099-MISC.
+Knowing the key differences between whether you are a W-2 employee or an independent contractor will make filing your taxes simpler.
+The primary tax difference between the two types of workers is who is legally responsible for withholding and paying required taxes.

 - Self-employed independent contractors file a 1099-MISC form.
 Their Social Security and Medicare taxes are not withheld for them.
 Instead, they are responsible for “withholding” and paying self-employment or “SE” tax.
 Independent contractors also pay both the employer and employee shares of Social Security and Medicare taxes.

-- W-2 employees have a percentage of each paycheck withheld by their employer.
-In turn, a portion of their employment taxes are paid for by the company.
+- W-2 employees, however, have a percentage of each paycheck withheld by their employer.
+And a portion of their employment taxes are paid for by their employer.

-Companies give W-2 employees specific duties, tools and methods to complete tasks.
-The work process is defined by the company and training is provided to workers by the company.
+Companies will often give W-2 employees specific duties, tools and methods to complete tasks.
+The work process will be defined by the company and training is provided by the company to its employees.

-However, independent contractors are required to find jobs themselves, create their own contracts and manage their tax deductions.
-They also provide their own tools, impacting the amount of money they make.
+However, independent contractors are required to find jobs themselves, create their own contracts and manage their own tax withholdings and payments.
+They also often provide their own tools, impacting the amount of money they make.

-W-2 employees are paid a set salary that’s included on the form.
+W-2 employees are paid set wages.
 Additionally, they may be eligible for incentives provided by the employer.

 Relationship with employer